dev-101010/surfer/README.md

-  "BLOCK_EXTENSIONS": true, // Enable or disable blocked extensions "BLOCK_NAVIGATION_TO_OTHER_DOMAINS": true, // Block navigation to other domains "BLOCK_NOT_WHITELISTED_POPUPS": true, // Block popups from non-whitelisted domains "RENDERER_OVERLOAD_CHECK": true, // Check renderer for high CPU usage (restart if renderer >90% CPU-Core) "RELOAD_TIMER": 0, // Reload site every X seconds (0 means disabled) (only if your surfbar stuck sometimes) "OVERLOAD_ENABLED": true, // Enable or disable global overload monitoring "OVERLOAD_WARNING_CPU": 50, // Warning for global CPU usage in % "OVERLOAD_WARNING_RAM": 50, // Warning for global RAM usage in % "OVERLOAD_THRESHOLD_CPU": 90, // Threshold for global CPU usage in %
+  "BLOCK_EXTENSIONS": true, // Enable or disable blocked extensions "BLOCK_NAVIGATION_TO_OTHER_DOMAINS": true, // Block navigation to other domains "BLOCK_NOT_WHITELISTED_POPUPS": true, // Block popups from non-whitelisted domains "RENDERER_OVERLOAD_CHECK": false, // Check renderer for high CPU usage (restart if renderer >90% CPU-Core) "RELOAD_TIMER": 0, // Reload site every X seconds (0 means disabled) (only if your surfbar stuck sometimes) "OVERLOAD_ENABLED": false, // Enable or disable global overload monitoring "OVERLOAD_WARNING_CPU": 50, // Warning for global CPU usage in % "OVERLOAD_WARNING_RAM": 50, // Warning for global RAM usage in % "OVERLOAD_THRESHOLD_CPU": 90, // Threshold for global CPU usage in %